dinith95/CodingBook/cloud/azure/azure_concepts.md

 **AutoScale flapping avoidance**

 Azure would try to avoid the system **would scaling in** if it has to scale out immediately after it scaled in .  - [more](https://docs.microsoft.com/en-us/learn/modules/scale-apps-app-service/5-autoscale-best-practices#:~:text=Choose%20the%20thresholds%20carefully%20for%20all%20metric%20types)

+## AKS - Azure Kubernates Service

+Microsoft managed kubernates service

+> master node is managed by **Azure**

+> Azure vms can be used to deploy the worker nodes .